A class of C*-algebraic locally compact quantum groupoids Part II: Main theory

 {\sc Introduction.}

 In Part~I of this series \cite{BJKVD_qgroupoid1}, we proposed a definition for a class of locally compact quantum groupoids.
-This definition (see Definition~\ref{definitionlcqgroupoid} below) is motivated by the purely algebraic notion of {\em weak multiplier Hopf algebras\/}, introduced by one of us (Van Daele) and Wang in \cite{VDWangwha0}, \cite{VDWangwha1}.
+This definition (see Definition~\ref{definitionlcqgroupoid} below) is motivated by the purely algebraic notion of {\em weak multiplier Hopf algebras\/}, introduced by one of us (Alfons Van Daele) and Shuanhong Wang \cite{VDWangwha0}, \cite{VDWangwha1}.

 A fundamental example of a weak multiplier Hopf algebra is the algebra $A=K(G)$, where $G$ is a groupoid and $K(G)$ is the set of all complex-valued functions on $G$ having finite support.
-Here, the comultiplication map is not necessarily non-degenerate, while the existence of a certain ``canonical idempotent'' element $E\in M(A\otimes A)$ is assumed, which coincides with $\Delta(1)$ in the unital case.
+Here, the comultiplication map is not necessarily non-degenerate, while the existence of a certain {\em canonical idempotent\/} element $E\in M(A\otimes A)$ is assumed, which coincides with $\Delta(1)$ in the unital case.
 See Introduction of the previous paper (Part~I) for further motivation.

-In our $C^*$-algebraic framework, building on the authors' previous work at the purely algebraic level \cite{BJKVD_LSthm}, we consider a class of {\em locally compact quantum groupoids\/} determined by the data $(A,\Delta,E,B,\nu,\varphi,\psi)$, where (i) $A$ is a $C^*$-algebra, taking the role of the groupoid $G$; (ii) $\Delta:A\to M(A\otimes A)$ is the comultiplication, corresponding to the multiplication on $G$; (iii) $B$ is a sub-$C^*$-algebra of $M(A)$, taking the role of the unit space $G^{(0)}$; (iv) $\nu$ is a weight on $B$; (v) $E$ is the canonical idempotent element motivated by the theory of weak multiplier Hopf algebras; and finally, (vi) $\varphi$ and $\psi$ are the left and right invariant Haar weights, respectively.
+In our $C^*$-algebraic framework, building on the authors' previous work at the purely algebraic level \cite{BJKVD_LSthm}, we consider a subclass of {\em locally compact quantum groupoids\/} determined by the data $(A,\Delta,E,B,\nu,\varphi,\psi)$, where (i) $A$ is a $C^*$-algebra, taking the role of the groupoid $G$; (ii) $\Delta:A\to M(A\otimes A)$ is the comultiplication, corresponding to the multiplication on $G$; (iii) $B$ is a sub-$C^*$-algebra of $M(A)$, taking the role of the unit space $G^{(0)}$; (iv) $\nu$ is a weight on $B$; (v) $E$ is the canonical idempotent element motivated by the theory of weak multiplier Hopf algebras; and finally, (vi) $\varphi$ and $\psi$ are the left and right invariant Haar weights, respectively.

 This framework is closely related to the notion of {\em measured quantum groupoids\/}, developed in the von Neumann algebra setting \cite{LesSMF}, \cite{EnSMF}, though not quite as general.
-It is because the requiring the existence of a canonical idempotent element restricts the choice of the subalgebra $B$ and the weight $\nu$ on it.
+It is because requiring the existence of a canonical idempotent element restricts the choice of the subalgebra $B$ and the weight $\nu$ on it.
+As our framework is a subclass, we plan to use the terminology {\em locally compact quantum groupoids of separable type\/} from now on (The authors thank the referee for this suggestion.).